Two Tribes (game show): Final

 The two contestants have separate clocks.
 One contestant plays at a time, answering a series of questions as their own clock counts down.
 Once they give a correct answer, their clock stops and the opponent begins to play.
 As soon as one contestant's clock reaches zero, their opponent wins.

 An initial toss-up on the buzzer is used to decide who plays first.
 A correct answer forces the opponent to start, while a miss requires the responding contestant to do so instead.

 Series 1

 The clocks were set to 60 seconds, and the winner received £1,000 worth of vouchers for their choice of two different merchandise types (e.g. gardening equipment or books).

 Series 2

 The clocks were set to 45 seconds.
 The winner of the final chose one of two categories and was given a list of four names, which they had to split into "Yes" and "No" tribes based on the category (e.g. "I've managed the England national football team").
 The contestant was not told how many names belonged in each tribe.

 Correctly sorting out all four names awarded a jackpot, which began at £1,000 after it was won and increased by that amount every day it went unclaimed.

-Record biggest win

-The largest prize won on the show was £7,000, which was won by a contestant called Martin in the episode broadcast 28 August 2015.
-Prior to this, the largest prize had been £6,000, which was won by Alan on 7 August 2015.
+The largest jackpot win under this format was £7,000, achieved on 28 August 2015.